How do we help people exercise their rights?

 This right is not absolute.
 You should refer to our guidance for details about when the right to erasure does not apply.

-If you have disclosed the personal information to others, you must contact each recipient and inform them of the erasure request, unless this proves impossible or involves disproportionate effort.
+If you have disclosed the personal information to others and need to comply with a right to erasure request, you must contact each recipient and inform them of the erasure request, unless this proves impossible or involves disproportionate effort.

 You should provide settings for erasure of personal information in the most appropriate and logical way to the user – for example, in the same way you collected their information in the first place, if appropriate.